rachelshim/l-train-display/README.md

 I relied heavily on [this tutorial](https://howchoo.com/pi/raspberry-pi-led-matrix-panel) to set up the LED matrix and the Rapberry Pi.

+### Notes
+The code is rough right now.
+I'll clean it up sometime later.

 ### Tests
 There are no tests because I am lazy.
 If it breaks it breaks 😔🤟